opendilab/DI-engine-docs/source/03_system/middleware_zh.rst

      - True
      - int
      - The number of total iteration steps.
-     - Before all the other middlewares
+     - In the beginning of each middleware execution loop.
    * - env_step
      - True
      - int